nandosola/torquebox-servlet-integration/README.md

 13. And finally, the (potential) bug: change the URL and point to [http://localhost:8080/servlet](http://localhost:8080/servlet).
 This route should be managed by `HelloWorldServlet`, but a Sinatra 404 page is displayed instead.

 ### Additional info
-+ The logs don't show any useful information regarding this behaviour.
++ The logs won't show any useful information regarding this behaviour.
 Interestingly enough, the logs that are produced during the `init()` and `destroy()` Servlet lifecycle events are not shown in the console either.
 + If I remove everything below `vendor/jars/` and then start the app server again, Torquebox would complain about missing classes, which makes sense.
 + Torquebox Server gem, version 2.3.0
 + Platform: OS X 10.8.3